Of Fifers and Yorkers, Arjun Tendulkar’s Cricket Career So Far

 4. Bairstow Scare

-More recently, in July this year, Arjun once again attended an English nets session at Lord’s ahead of their first Test against South Africa.
+In July 2017, Arjun once again attended an English nets session at Lord’s ahead of their first Test against South Africa.

 Daily Mail reported that one particular yorker of his, struck wicketkeeper-batsman Jonny Bairstow on his toe and the English cricketer was forced to get immediate medical attention.
 Bairstow did not miss the match but Arjun had made his mark.